CRUD actions in Angular Schedule component

 import 'zone.js';

-While deleting the event from the Scheduler, remove action takes place and the following code example describes how to delete event from database at server side.
+On deleting an event from the Scheduler, a remove action is triggered.
+The code below demonstrates how to delete an event from the server database:

 if (param.action == "remove" || (param.action == "batch" && param.deleted != null)) // this block of code will execute while removing the appointment